 Why Most Executive Content Fails

 The stakes for getting this right have never been higher.
-According to the 2025 Edelman-LinkedIn B2B Thought Leadership Impact Study, 71% of decision-makers say thought leadership content is more effective at demonstrating value than traditional marketing.
-And yet the same research found that 54% of buyers have increased the amount of thought leadership they consume specifically to vet new vendors before reaching out.
+According to the 2025 Edelman-LinkedIn B2B Thought Leadership Impact Study, 71% of hidden decision-makers say thought leadership content is more effective at demonstrating a vendor's value than traditional marketing or sales materials.
+Much of this consumption happens quietly, as buyers vet potential vendors long before they ever reach out.

 The Four Components of a Content OS